thearn/stl_tools/README.md

 This will also install the
 command line script `image2stl` into the `Python/Scripts` directory.

+Automatic tests can be perfomed by running `stl_tools/test/test_model.py` from within the test directory.

 ## Quickstart Examples:

 Run the file `examples.py` to produce a few sample STL files from images included in `examples/example_data`.